fcalabri/bmwg-ai-fabric-terminology/draft-calabria-bmwg-ai-fabric-terminology.md

-herein rather than restate them, and MAY redefine a term only where the specific workload context introduces a substantive technical difference; in such cases the companion document MUST cite the original definition and state the nature of the difference..
+herein rather than restate them, and MAY redefine a term only where the specific workload context introduces a substantive technical difference; in such cases the companion document MUST cite the original definition and state the nature of the difference.
 Where definitions herein overlap with RFC 1242 or RFC 8238, the AI fabric context definition in this document takes precedence.